-One of the planet’s most precious collections of books, maps, and manuscripts, the Treasures of the British Library at the Sir John Ritblat Gallery, is displayed in a cool, climate-controlled suite of black cases and rich purple carpeting.
+One of the planet’s most precious collections of books, maps, and manuscripts, the British Library holds approximately 150 million items and adds 3 million each year, so when it puts the cream (about 200 items) on display, you will be positively astounded.
+The Treasures of the British Library, at the Sir John Ritblat Gallery, displays these in a cool, climate-controlled suite of black cases and rich purple carpeting.
 It ought to be mobbed, but isn’t.
-The library holds approximately 150 million items and adds 3 million each year, so when it puts the cream (about 200 items) on display, you will be positively astounded.
-The trove changes, but it has included:
+The trove changes whenever something needs to be taken out of direct light:

 * Two of the four known copies of the Magna Carta, 800 years old in 2015

-* The Beatles’ first lyric doodles: “A Hard Day’s Night” on Julian Lennon’s first birthday card (with a choo-choo on it) and “Strawberry Fields Forever,” sketched far from suburban Liverpool on Lufthansa airline notepaper
+* The Beatles’ first lyric doodles: “A Hard Day’s Night” on Julian Lennon’s first birthday card (with a choo-choo on it) and “Michelle”

 * The Diamond Sutra, the oldest known printed book, which was found in a Chinese cave in 1907 and was probably made by woodblock nearly 600 years before Europeans developed similar technology